MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 | www.python.org | Python development <br />(Python) <br /><br />Data science and analytical applications <br />(Python) |

 ## Using Visual Studio
-There are some scenarios in which you'll want to whitelist URLs, such as when you use Visual Studio in a private network, or when you use or develop for Azure services.
+You might want to whitelist URLs when you use Visual Studio in a private network, or when you use or develop for Azure services.

 ### Whitelisting URLs in a private network

-If you are using Visual Studio in a private network that uses a security appliance such as a firewall, Visual Studio might not be able to connect to some network resources.
-These resources include Visual Studio Team Services (VSTS) for sign-in and licensing, NuGet, and Azure services.
+If you are using Visual Studio in a private network that has a firewall, Visual Studio might not be able to connect to some network resources.
+These resources can include Visual Studio Team Services (VSTS) for sign-in and licensing, NuGet, and Azure services.
 If Visual Studio fails to connect to one of these resources, you'll see the following error message:

   **The underlying connection was closed: An unexpected error occurred on send**